 The Role of the Clerk

-I am honoured to have one of the most exciting jobs in the country.
+I am honoured to have one of the most exciting and challenging jobs in the country.

 As the Clerk of the Privy Council, I have three core duties:

 - As Deputy Minister to the Prime Minister of Canada, I provide direct advice and support to the Prime Minister on all issues that may affect the Government;

 - As Secretary to the Cabinet, I support the Prime Minister in his role as Chair of Cabinet and support the Cabinet in its deliberations.
 As part of this work, I ensure that the Public Service understands Cabinet direction and implements it in an effective, coordinated fashion; and,

 - As Head of the federal Public Service, I work with the senior leadership of the federal civil service to ensure that the Government of Canada has the policy, management and human resources capacity it needs to design and deliver high quality programs and services to and for Canadians in a manner that is consistent with public service values and ethics.

 To deliver on these responsibilities, my team and I at the Privy Council Office work with departments and agencies to make sure that the public service has the right people, direction, tools and work environment to support our duly elected Government and to implement Government decisions.
 As part of these efforts, we: